jsom1/jsom1.github.io/_walkthroughs/Cap.md

 ![User flag]({{https://jsom1.github.io/}}/_images/htb_cap_user.png)
 </div>

+## 3. Privilege escalation
+{:style="color:DarkRed; font-size: 170%;"}

 Let's do a quick manual enumeration of the files on the server.
-Instead of FTP back in, let's try to use the same credentials to SSH into the server.
+Instead of FTP back in, we'll use the same credentials to SSH into the server.
 That would be great to have a proper shell instead of issuing commands through FTP:

 <div class="img_container">
 ![SSH]({{https://jsom1.github.io/}}/_images/htb_cap_ssh.png)